 Step aboard to discover how the first All England team travelled internationally

-Cricket teams from across the world will be flying to England and Wales for the Cricket World Cup in summer 2019.
+Cricket teams from across the world will be flying to England and Wales for the Cricket World Cup and the Ashes in summer 2019.
 But 158 years ago, they would have travelled very differently…

 Brunel’s SS Great Britain is celebrating the ship’s role in international cricket with a special exhibition.
 Before any sporting world cup events were established, the All England Cricket Team travelled to Australia aboard the SS Great Britain in 1861 and 1863.